raghavendranhp/BizCardX_Extracting_Business_Card_Data_with_OCR/README.md

 2.Install the required Python packages
 3.Deploy the Streamlit app on Streamlit Cloud by using the Streamlit CLI.
-4.Access the deployed application   [application](https://raghavendranhpprojectbizcardx.streamlit.app/)
+4.Access the deployed application--[open app](https://raghavendranhpprojectbizcardx.streamlit.app/)

 ## Business Values/Insights
 **Efficiency:**